-Where children leave the school (including in-year transfers), the DSL should ensure their child protection report drawn from Isams is transferred to the new school securely as soon as possible, and within five days for an in year transfer or within the first five days of the start of a new term.
+Where children leave the school (including in-year transfers), the DSL should ensure their child protection file is transferred to the new school as soon as possible, and within five days for an in year transfer or within the first five days of the start of a new term.
 This should be transferred separately from the main pupil file, ensuring secure transit, and confirmation of receipt should be obtained.
 Receiving schools should ensure key staff such as DSLs and SENCOs, are aware as required.